yxw-11/starter-academic/content/home/projects.md

 - certificate_url:
   date_end: "2021-08-15"
   date_start: "2021-06-01"
-  description: "Specialized in sub-field of CS field papers and designed our own annotation scheme.
-Pre-trained BERT-based model using IEEE corpus and explored other deep learning models, for example, XLNET and GPT-3 to further improve the performance of existing models."
+  description: "Specialized in abstracts within sub-fields of the CS field and designed our own annotation scheme; Pre-trained BERT-based model using IEEE corpus and explored other deep learning models, for example, XLNET and GPT-3 to further improve the performance of existing models; Explored the CRF task as a sub-project using the SetSimilarity plus Bert-based embedding approach"
   organization: "IEEE and JHU"
   organization_url:
   title: Named Entity Recognition on IEEE Xplore scholarly documents